A driver for older Wacom tablets.

 What tablets does MockTab support?

-Development has confirmed a handful with real hardware; and support for others stems from Linux kernel and open-source references that may require further testing.
+A handful are confirmed on real hardware.
+The rest rely on Linux kernel and OpenTabletDriver references and may need further testing.
 The Hardware page lists every registered model with its confirmation status.
-MockTab does not currently cover tablets from other vendors, nor post-2020 Wacom hardware..
+MockTab does not cover tablets from other vendors, nor post-2020 Wacom hardware.

 Can I use an iPad as a drawing tablet?